7 facts about using donor sperm on your way to parenthood

 Deciding between all the donors can be a bit overwhelming, but it is an important decision that will have a great effect on your child.
 The physical traits of the sperm donor are obviously important, if you wish your child to look like you or your partner.
 In fact, 79% of our customers said that physical traits were the most important factor in deciding the donor.

 Besides physical appearance, you also need to think about the level of information accessible to your child when they celebrate their 18th birthday.
 You need to choose between a Basic or Extended Profile.
-By choosing a donor with a Basic Profile, the information available only covers physical traits like hair and eye colour, race, ethnicity, etc. An Extended Profile consists of more personal information such as education, family background and a picture of the donor as a child.
+By choosing a donor with a Basic Profile, the information available only covers physical traits like hair and eye colour, race, ethnicity, etc. An Extended Profile consists of more personal information such as education, family background, photos of the donor as a child, it is even possible to choose sperm donors with pictures of themselves as adults.

 Other than the level of information, you need to decide between an ID Release or a Non-ID Release Donor.
 With an ID Release donor, your child will be able to contact the donor at the age of 18.
 The popular choice of donor profile between our customers is an ID Release Donor with an Extended Profile, which over half of our customers want.
 If you want inspiration on how to choose your donor, we can recommend this guide to choosing a sperm donor.